 2. It would not excessively increase costs or create delays of title or

-3. It will actually “redact” or remove the offensive language from the
+3. It will actually “redact” or remove the offensive language and not just

-public data base, and not just put additional language on top of it in the
+put additional language in front of it in the chain of title.

 4. It will not unduly burden county recorders and result in costs that